stevemcghee/go-to-production/docs/00_BASELINE.md

     *   Request Body: `{"completed": true}`
 *   **`DELETE /todos/{id}`**: Delete a to-do item.

-## Naive Cloud Deployment (Cloud Run)
+## Simple Cloud Deployment (Cloud Run)

 If you want to deploy this "toy app" to the cloud without the complexity of GKE, you can use **Cloud Run**.
-This is a "naive" deployment because it involves manual steps and doesn't use the robust infrastructure (Terraform, CI/CD) introduced in later milestones.
+This is a "simple" deployment because it involves manual steps and doesn't use the robust infrastructure (Terraform, CI/CD) introduced in later milestones.

 ### 1. Prerequisites